 If the accident was the other driver’s fault, you would normally be entitled to claim under their third-party insurance policy.

-If the other driver isn’t insured, you may still be able to claim through the Motor Insurers’ Bureau, set up to compensate victims of accidents caused by drivers who either aren’t insured or can’t be found.
+If the other driver isn’t insured, you may still be able to claim through the Motor Insurers’ Bureau.
+This has been set up to compensate victims of accidents caused by drivers who either aren’t insured or can’t be found.

 Is it worth making a car insurance claim when it is not my fault?

-If the damage is minor, you might decide it is not worth making the claim because it will push your premiums up in the future or the payout will not be much more than the excess.
+If the damage is minor, you might decide it is not worth making the claim because it will push your premiums up in the future.
+It also could be that the pay-out will not be much more than the excess.

 You may also be interested in adding cover for legal expenses to your car insurance policy.

 Finding cheaper car insurance is quick and easy by comparing providers at MoneySuperMarket.
-Just tell us a bit about yourself, your driving history and the vehicle you want to insure, and we’ll return a list of quotes tailored to meet your needs.
+Just tell us a bit about yourself, your driving history, and the vehicle you want to insure.
+We’ll return a list of quotes tailored to meet your needs.